Scott Drury

 Scott Drury (born 1972) is a former Illinois state representative for the 58th district and a Democratic candidate for Attorney General.
 The 58th district includes all or parts of Bannockburn, Deerfield, Glencoe, Highwood, Highland Park, Lake Bluff, Lake Forest, Lincolnshire, Northbrook and North Chicago.

 He was a candidate in the Democratic Party primary for Attorney General of Illinois in the 2018 election.
 Prior to Attorney General Lisa Madigan announcing she would not run for reelection, Drury had been running for Governor of Illinois, in the 2018 election.

 Early life and career

 Drury is a former Assistant U.S. Attorney and founder of Drury Legal, LLC.
 Drury is also an adjunct professor of law at the Northwestern University School of Law.

-Drury is an experienced litigator and accomplished trial lawyer with a longstanding commitment to protecting consumers' privacy and people's civil rights.
-As an Assistant U.S. Attorney, Drury focused on fighting corruption and fraud in the Illinois public and private sectors.

 In November 2006, Drury prosecuted a 54 year-old priest for downloading child pornography.
-In prosecuting the case, Drury stated: "Mr. Schulte is supposed to be helping people, helping people who are victims," and "He is telling the manufacturers of this filth [that] this is something there is a demand for," Drury said.